PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 Simple Usage
 ------------

-For examples of Tax Calculator usage (without changing tax parameter values and without adding a new tax parameter), you can view our code sample notebook: `10 Minutes To TaxCalc`_.
+For examples of Tax-Calculator usage (without changing tax parameter values and without adding a new tax parameter), you can view our code sample notebook: `10 Minutes To Tax-Calculator`_.

 ..
 [1] The dollar sign is the end of the command prompt on a Mac.
 If